lepture/authlib/README.rst

 License
 -------

-Authlib is licensed under AGPLv3+.
+Authlib is licensed under BSD.
 Please see LICENSE for licensing details.

 If this license does not fit your company, consider to purchase a commercial license.
 Find more information on `Authlib Plans`_.